Publications

 DOI

 (2021).
-Effects of the COVID-19 pandemic on park visitation measured by social media.
-ACM Conference on Computer Supported Cooperative Work and Social Computing (CSCW).
+Effects of the COVID-19 Pandemic on Park Visitation Measured by Social Media.
+Companion Publication of the 2021 Conference on Computer Supported Cooperative Work and Social Computing.

 DOI